mjanser/ansible-role-powerline/README.md

 # Ansible Role: powerline

-An Ansible role that installs powerline on Ubuntu.
+An Ansible role that installs powerline on Linux.

 ## Requirements